-The GCSE route will mean that students study the core curriculum.
-This pathway will enable students to study a level 3 course after year 11, with progression to Russell Group and other well considered universities.
+This pathway will enable students to access level 3 courses after year 11, with progression to Russell Group and other prestigious universities.
 All students in this pathway will study combined science.
-Additionally, students will study one of: French, Spanish history or geography.
+Additionally, students will study one of: French, Spanish, History or Geography.
 Students will have a further 2 option choices from the subject list.